Skip to content

 Although you can smudge it by pressing the knife all the way down on the paper.

-The tip of the painting knife is thin metal (or plastic) which you can use to make lines, shapes or even doodles in wet paint.
+The tip of the painting knife is thin metal (or plastic) that you can use to make lines, shapes, or even doodles in wet paint.

 Basically, you pick up some paint with the knife and it creates texture.